 The Basics of project management

-The 5 phases of the project management lifecycle
+The 5 phases of the project management process

 The Project Management Institute introduced this project management life cycle as an overlay to create a unifying and formalized way of structuring and organizing the various elements of projects.